Search

 Does a lower-ohm speaker always sound louder in home karaoke?

 No. A lower impedance can ask more from the amplifier, but that does not automatically mean the speaker will sound louder in real use.
 Loudness depends on more than impedance alone.
-Amplifier design, speaker sensitivity, and the overall system all matter more than one simple ohm number.
+Amplifier design, speaker sensitivity, power handling, room size, and overall system setup all matter.

 Is 4 ohms better than 8 ohms for karaoke?